elifzorlu/DSA-210-Term-Project/README.md

 - **Heatmap** showing correlations between all variables.
 - **Scatter plot** of **sleep quality vs. maximum focus duration**.
 - **Boxplot** of **listened to music vs. no music's impact on undisrupted focus duration**.
-- **Histogram** of **caffeine intake vs. undisrupted focus duration**.
+- **Histogram** of **undisrupted focus duration**.
+- **Barplot** of **binned sleep quality** vs **undisrupted focus duration**.
+  .
+  .
+  .

 3. **Hypothesis Testing**
    - Test the hypothesis:
-     - **H₀**: None of the daily life variables have a statistically significant effect on the duration of my daily maximum undisrupted focus.
+     - **H₀**: None of the daily life variables have a statistically significant effect on the duration of my daily maximum undisrupted focus as a person with diagnosed ADHD.

-     - **Hₐ**: At least one of the daily life variables has a statistically significant effect on the duration of my daily maximum undisrupted focus.
+     - **Hₐ**: At least one of the daily life variables has a statistically significant effect on the duration of my daily maximum undisrupted focus as a person with diagnosed ADHD.
    - Run regression analysis to identify the strongest predictors of maximum undisrupted focus duration performance.
 This will help assess which daily life variables (e.g., sleep quality, caffeine intake, stress level, etc.) most strongly influence the duration of focus.
    - Test for interaction effects between variables (e.g., sleep length × caffeine intake).
    - Individually check each variable’s relationship with daily maximum undisrupted focus duration.
 We will look at each variable, such as sleep quality, caffeine intake, and stress, to see if it directly impacts daily maximum undisrupted focus duration.